Ireri76/fashion-MNIST/README.md

 Overview
 This study utilizes the Fashion MNIST dataset, accessible from Fashion MNIST dataset.
 This dataset comprises 10 distinct fashion labels: T-shirt/top, Trouser, Pullover, Dress, Coat, Sandal, Shirt, Sneaker, Bag, and Ankle boots.
 The project includes two major assignments:
-1. Convolutional Neural Network (CNN): o	Develop a CNN with six layers using Keras in both Python and R to classify the Fashion MNIST dataset.
+1. Convolutional Neural Network (CNN):
+Develop a CNN with six layers using Keras in both Python and R to classify the Fashion MNIST dataset.
 2. Prediction:
-o	Make predictions for at least two images from the dataset.
+Make predictions for at least two images from the dataset.

 CNN Implementation